saliWd/distance/ProjectNotes.md

 1. implemented features
    1. searches for beacons, lists them (including rssi, moving average distance estimation)
-   1. logs the entries to an internal file, (device explorer, data/ch.widmedia.swimmeter/files)
+   1. logs the entries to an internal file and exports this to downloads folder
 1. features to be implemented
-   1. remove background run requirement
-   1. write to an external file instead of internal one
    1. (later) analyze the distance values
 1. Notes (graphics stuff)
    * icon/icon-foreground sizes(192-432/144-324/96-216/72-162/48-108)